thebishaldeb/TheZalophusBlog/README.md

 ## Todo
 * Create a new folder called Old in the repo and move everything except README and LICENSE in that folder.

-* Update the README after that to cd TheZalophusBlog/Old to see the old site.
-Make sure the site works even after that.

 ## Author

 ### [Bishal Deb](https://github.com/thebishaldeb) ❤